Stability and chaos in dynamical last passage percolation

-On scales greater than $t = \Theta(1) n^{-1/3}$, this mechanism of Gaussian energetic fluctuation cannot plausibly remain the dominant means of explaining energetic change.
-This is because static energetic fluctuation has order $n^{1/3}$ according to (\ref{e.timezeroenergy}), so that dynamic energetic change between any pair of times cannot exceed this order since the system is in equilibrium.
-In fact, the Gaussian energetic mechanism is presumably the dominant one only on scales $t = o(1) n^{-1/3}$; it competes on an equal basis with static energetic fluctuation on the scale $t = \Theta(1) n^{-1/3}$.
-In summary, then, we have seen heuristically how it is the time-scale $t = \Theta(1) n^{-1/3}$ that heralds the transition from stability to chaos in dynamical Bernoulli last passage percolation.
+On scales greater than $t = \Theta(1) n^{-1/3}$, this mechanism of Gaussian energetic fluctuation cannot continue to hold since the system is in equilibrium and hence by (\ref{e.timezeroenergy}) the energetic change between any pair of times cannot exceed order $n^{1/3}$.
+Thus, the Gaussian effect presumably dominates on scales $t = o(1) n^{-1/3}$ while it competes on an equal basis with static energetic fluctuation on the scale $t = \Theta(1) n^{-1/3}$.
+This heuristically justifies why is it that the time-scale $t = \Theta(1) n^{-1/3}$ heralds the transition from stability to chaos in dynamical Bernoulli last passage percolation.

-{\em Remark.} In verbal summary of our main conclusion in Section~\ref{s.verbalsummary}, we mentioned that da Silveira and Bouchaud~\cite{daSilveiraBouchaud} anticipated the $n^{-1/3}$ scale for the onset of chaos.
+{\em Remark.} Following the statement of Theorem \ref{t.main}, we had mentioned that da Silveira and Bouchaud \\\cite{daSilveiraBouchaud} anticipated the $n^{-1/3}$ scale for the onset of chaos.
 We discuss their argument in the language of Brownian LPP.
 The perturbation considered adds noise, so that a standard Brownian noise environment $B$ becomes $B + B'$ where, in each vertical coordinate, $B' = W(\e \cdot)$ for an independent Brownian motion $W$.
 (The parameter $\e > 0$ equals $n^{-1/3}$ on the critical scale.) da Silveira and Bouchaud argue that the time zero geodesic suffers a mean zero, Gaussian-order, change as time evolves until this change reaches the level of GUE fluctuation.